Renujan/ESD_PROJECT/README.md

 - Click on the "Code" button (green button) near the top right.
 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+- Edit files directly within the Codespace and

-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/4a4c9f03-33fc-4e57-967b-5855a10282f2) and click on Share -> Pub